NAI KHANOM TOM

 Muay-Boran: The Original Battlefield Martial Art

-Moves that carry a high risk of fatally injuring the opponent are out for Muay Thai.
+Moves with a high risk of fatally injuring the opponent are out for Muay Thai.
 So are cheap shots like kicking in the groin.
 Whereas Muay Boran encourages you to use any opening to strike the throat, hit on the back of the head, or even headbutting.
 For more details and the similarities & differences between Muay Thai and this ancient Thai martial art, check out this post on Muay Boran.

 The Story Of Nai Khanom Tom